GoogleChrome/web.dev/src/site/content/en/learn/accessibility/motion/index.md

 ## Use media queries

-In addition to being selective about your animations, giving your users options to pause, stop, hide movement, and avoiding infinite animation loops, you may also consider adding a movement-focused media query.
+In addition to being selective about your animations, giving your users options to pause, stop, hide movement, and avoiding infinite animation loops, you can also consider adding a movement-focused media query.
 This gives your users even more choice when it comes to what is displayed on the screen.

-{% Aside %}
-As each UI uses different language, consider [allowing users to choose for themselves](#allow-user-choice), rather than guessing how much animation is too much.
-{% endAside %}

 ### `@prefers-reduced-motion` {: #prefers-reduced-motion}